Grange Hill series 13

 The thirteenth series of the British television drama series Grange Hill began broadcasting on 2 January 1990, before ending on 9 March 1990 on BBC One.
-The series follows the lives of the staff and pupils of the eponymous school, an inner-city London comprehensive school.
+The series follows the lives of the staff and Students of the eponymous school, an inner-city London comprehensive school.
 It consists of twenty episodes.

 It marked a change from earlier series with the introduction of a new theme tune and incidental music.